jsnpg/jsnpg/README.md

 stored in memory.
 [Generator Options](#generator-options) shows how to generate a dom object.

-Th dom option was provided as the JSON benchmark that was used for performance analysis required that a parse to and from a DOM could be performed.
+The dom option was provided for the JSON benchmark that was used for performance analysis as it required support for DOM parsing.
 Jsnpg does not provide facilities to query the in memory representation.

 ## .callbacks (jsnpg_callbacks *)
 The SAX callback functions that the parser should call.